annejan/swarmtv/trunk/rss-torrent/readme.txt

 When RSS information is downloaded, the usefull fields are extracted and inserted into an Sqlite database.
-The information that is stored in the Sqlite db is queried using SQL statements, called filters in RSS-torrent.
+The information that is stored in the Sqlite db is queried using SQL statements, called parser in RSS-torrent.
 When a match is found on one of the filters, a second query against the table holding the downloaded torrents can be used to avoid duplicates.
 After both queries are passed, the torrent is downloaded into the "Torrent directory" specified in the config settings.
 A torrent client is set up to watch the directory, and pick up the torrent as soon as it arrives.